jrbudnack/cookbook/Mashed Potatoes.md

 1.45 tbsp parsley

-Cook potatoes until tender / mashable (can easily pierce with fork, almost fall apart).
+Cube and cook potatoes until tender / mashable (can easily pierce with fork, almost fall apart).
 Drain, then mash potatoes.
 Add cut-up butter or margarine, parsley, salt, and pressed garlic.
 Mix with mixer, adding milk to consistency

 References: